 Table of Contents

-Osaka to Tokyo by Train
+Osaka to Tokyo by Shinkansen bullet train

 Tokyo and Osaka are connected by the Tokaido Shinkansen line.
 There are three different types of trains which operate on this line from Shin-Osaka Station to Tokyo Station: the Nozomi, Hikari, and Kodama.
 They differ in terms of how many stops they make and, as a result, how long the journey is.